ghb24/NECI_STABLE/documentation/sphinx_src_build/source/input/system.rst

     This method finds the linear combination that minimise the antisymmetrised double excitation hamiltonian elements, <ij|kl> - <ij|lk>.

+**HFSINGDOUBEXCMAX**
+    This minimises the square of the four index integrals corresponding to single or double excitations from the HF determinant.
+I.e. Integrals of the form <ij|kl> where i and j are orbitals occupied in the HF determinant, and either k and l are both virtual, or k=i or l=j, but not both at once.

+**VIRTCOULOMBMAX**
+    This maximises the sum of the <ij|ij> terms where i and j are both virtual spatial orbitals.

+**VIRTEXCHANGEMIN**
+    This minimises the sum of the <ij|ji> terms where i and j are both virtual spatial orbitals.

 **ERLOCALIZATION** [ERWeight](optional)
     This method performs a Edmiston-Reudenberg localisation.
 It finds the coefficients that maximise the sum of the self-repulsion (<ii|ii>) terms.